-Summertime grill masters know that there’s no end to the ways that you can use Jack Daniels barbecue sauce!
+Summertime grill masters know that there’s no end to the ways that you can use Jack Daniels BBQ sauce!

-This recipe is also so good on nachos!
+This smoky bbq sauce recipe is also so good on nachos!
 Any recipe with shredded chicken, beef, or pork can be totally doused in this stuff and come out perfect.
 Try it!

 Storage and Best Practices

 I recommend getting some squeeze bottles for easy use time and time again.
-It’s way less messy than spooning it out of a jar!
+It’s way less messy than spooning Jack Daniels sauce out of a jar!